Part of our Databases MCP category.

 First connection triggers an OAuth flow in your browser.
 No API keys to manage, no tokens on disk.
 The server uses Streamable HTTP transport by default — if your client doesn’t support that yet, use https://mcp.neon.tech/sse for Server-Sent Events fallback.

-Local server (deprecated):
+Local server (removed):

 One-command setup: